iotaledger/iota-wiki/shimmer/learn/governance/governance-tech.md

 ---
-title: Governance voting in Shimmer Explained
+title: Governance Voting in Shimmer Explained
 description: A technical description of the Governance functionality in Shimmer
 image: /img/learn/governance/vote-graphic04.png
 keywords: